 Hilary is a vicar in Settle, with a background in education & community development.
 She offers us project management experience, a heart for listening and healing, and a passion for community.

-Pauline Thompson (Secretary)
+Sheila Thompson (Secretary)